 This collection is open for research.

 The copyright status of this collection has not been evaluated.

 Biographical / Historical

 The Chattanooga Women’s Oral History Project is a collaborative initiative coordinated by the City of Chattanooga Mayor's Council for Women History Subcommittee with technical support from the University of Tennessee at Chattanooga to document unique, diverse, and understudied aspects of local history by developing an open data set of linguistic material, sound recordings, and transcripts.

 Immediate Source of Acquisition

-Southern Adventist University undergraduate students in partnership with the City of Chattanooga Mayor's Council for Women History Subcommittee conducted interviews with women in Chattanooga, Tennessee.
-Each interviewer and interviewee donated their recordings, transcriptions, and/or summary information about the oral history to the University of Tennessee at Chattanooga on 2016 June 13.
+This collection was donated by the Southern Adventist University undergraduate students, in partnership with the City of Chattanooga Mayor's Council, to the University of Tennessee at Chattanooga on 2016 June 13.